mariam-gogia/AzureBlob/README.md

 Error Response JSON:
 {
 	"errorNumber":<error number>,
-	"parameterName":" <name of parameter that caused the error>", "parameterValue":"<value of parameter that caused the error>", "errorDescription":"<Description of the error intended developer consumption>" }
+	"parameterName": " <name of parameter that caused the error>" , "parameterValue":"<value of parameter that caused the error>", "errorDescription":"<Description of the error intended developer consumption>" }